Epik High dabble in surrealism in 'Face ID' music video

 - READ MORE: Epik High’s Tablo: “I’ve gone through long periods where I felt like I was completely alone”

-Epik High have dropped a brand-new single titled ‘Face ID’ yesterday (October 25), alongside its accompanying music video.
-The track also features guest verses from K-Hip-Hop rappers Giriboy, Sik-K and Justhis.
+The song arrived yesterday (October 25), alongside its accompanying music video, which featured cameos from the track’s guest stars: K-Hip-Hop rappers Giriboy, Sik-K and Justhis.

 The visual shows all five rappers in individual, bright-coloured rooms with its contents being warped and distorted to unnatural lengths, including the musicians themselves.
 “We’re already on another page / Better not talk, just face it / I mastermind, you’re just mimicking the gestures / Gotta get get get what I want,” they chant in the chorus.